 Here’s a question that can be difficult for many people, so keep that in mind when asking this question.

 Not everyone likes to brag, but their answer to this question could give you some helpful insights.
-Learning why someone believes they’re the ideal candidate for a position can help you understand the skills they value and what they’ve learned so far.
+Learning why someone believes they’re the best candidate for a position can help you understand the skills they value and what they’ve learned so far.

 Discuss the skillset, experiences, or qualities that an ideal candidate would have and how they meet these requirements, or how they could utilise their existing skills and knowledge to upskill and retrain for this new role.